Lithops werneri Schwantes & Jacobsen

-Lithops werneri is a dwarf succulent with bodies of two opposite plump, usually pale grey or pale greenish-grey leaves with several branched, dark greenish- to yellowish-brown lines and numerous blue pellucid dots.
+Lithops werneri is a dwarf succulent with bodies of two opposite plump, usually pale grey or pale greenish-grey leaves with several branched dark greenish- to yellowish-brown lines and numerous blue pellucid dots.
 It grows solitary or forms clumps of up to 25 bodies.
-Bodies are up to 0.8 inches (2 cm) tall and up to 0.6 inches (1.5 cm) wide.
+The bodies are up to 0.8 inches (2 cm) tall and up to 0.6 inches (1.5 cm) wide.
 The top surface of the bodies is windowless and usually the same color as the sides.
 Flowers are yellow, about 1 inch (2.5 cm) in diameter, and appear from the fissure between the leaves in fall.
 Fruits are usually 6-chambered capsules.

 The specific epithet "werneri (WER-ner-ee)" honors Werner Triebner (fl. c.
 1950), a South African farmer, son of Wilhelm Triebner of Windhoek, and the first collector of this species.

 How to Grow and Care for Lithops werneri

 Light: A sunny windowsill where the plant receives 4 to 5 hours of direct sunlight during the early part of the day and partial shade during the afternoon is the perfect spot to grow your L. werneri.
 You may place the pot on the balcony or in the garden from spring to fall.

 Soil: L. werneri thrives best in a growing medium that will drain quickly.
 Use a commercial soil mix for succulents or make your own potting mix.